 Who are we?

-My first encounter with fieldwork took place the summer after my third year of undergraduate studies at Queen’s, when I worked as a minion (aka field assistant) studying Tree Swallows at QUBS.
+My first encounter with fieldwork took place the summer after my third year of undergrad, when I worked as a minion (aka field assistant) studying Tree Swallows at the Queen’s University Biological Station.
 Although it was anything but love at first sight, by the end of the summer, I was hooked.
-Since then, I’ve made it my mission to do fieldwork in as many cool places as possible (much to the consternation of my academic supervisors, who are usually the ones paying for it).
-My current research focuses on migration – specifically, I study partial migration in Western Bluebirds.
-My PhD fieldwork took place in the Okanagan Valley of British Columbia, where some bluebirds migrate but others stay for the winter.
-As a veteran of many long, cold, wet Canadian winters myself, I am very curious about the motivation behind this behaviour.
-During my time in academia, I have also developed a keen interest in writing and communicating science, as well as a (perhaps unhealthy) obsession with the intricacies of punctuation, particularly the correct use of semi-colons.
-I am very excited to be a part of this blog, which will bring together two of my great loves – fieldwork and writing – and of course, allow me to spread the word about proper semi-colon etiquette.
+Since then, I’ve made it my mission to do fieldwork in as many amazing and hard-to-reach places as possible.
+For my MSc research, I spent several months on Nova Scotia’s magical and mysterious Sable Island, and my PhD research involved spending many hours wandering the grounds of some of the best wineries of British Columbia’s Okanagan Valley.
+In my current position as Coordinator of the Newfoundland Breeding Bird Atlas, I’ve had the opportunity to explore a few of Newfoundland’s most remote places – and also some of the more accessible ones.
+I am passionate about science communication and writing, and have a (perhaps unhealthy) obsession with the correct use of semi-colons.
+I love sharing my field stories on Dispatches from the Field, which brings together two of my great loves – fieldwork and writing – and of course, allows me to spread the word about proper semi-colon etiquette.

 I completed my masters in biology at Queen’s in 2012 studying the population genetics of the Cassin’s auklet, a burrow-nesting seabird that breeds along the Pacific coast of North America.
 Being a seabird biologist has many benefits (despite being pooped on constantly!).
-For one, I collected samples from the beautiful Haida Gwaii, British Columbia (cue drool) and I hope to share some of my stories from this magnificent place on this blog.
+For one, I collected samples from the beautiful Haida Gwaii, British Columbia.
+Now for my PhD, I get to do fieldwork in both “polluted” and “pristine” places.
+Some of the best stories are not even related to your research at all but happen along the way.
 I am passionate about conservation and I believe the best way to achieve conservation initiatives is through community involvement.
 I am excited to write for this blog to let you in to some of our secrets about why we fell in love with these places and biology as a whole!